Basically-Andrew/Andrews-EarthMC-Terra-Aurora-Modpack/README.md

 ## This Modpack is NOT official nor endorsed by EarthMC, Fix, or any other person or entity.

 Andrew's EarthMC: Terra Aurora is a **_Fabric_** modpack for the [EarthMC Minecraft Server](https://earthmc.net/).
 From PvP to Building, this modpack has everything you'll ever need.
 Quickly jump into the EarthMC Minecraft server with this ultimate modpack.
-Suggestions and bug reports can be made on our Discord or [Github](https://github.com/Basically-Andrew/Andrews-Earthmc-Terra-Aurora/issues).
+Suggestions and bug reports can be made on [Github](https://github.com/Basically-Andrew/Andrews-Earthmc-Terra-Aurora/issues).

 ### Contains: